LibraryOfCongress/api.congress.gov/Documentation/CongressionalRecordEndpoint.md

                                 - `<item>`
                               - Container for the individual PDF text format for the section.
 Multiple PDFs may be used to deliver the entire section.
 An `<item>` element is repeatable and may include the following children:
                              - `<Part>` (e.g., 1)
                                - Number assigned to individual PDFs that comprise a single section.
-If there are multiple Daily Digest section parts, the numbers will be sequential.
+If there are multiple Extension of Remarks section parts, the numbers will be sequential.
                              - `<Url>` (e.g, https://www.congress.gov/117/crec/2022/08/16/168/136/CREC-2022-08-16-extensions.pdf)
                                - The URL to the individual Extension of Remarks section PDF.
                  - `<House>`